 \begin{flushright} ``\emph{The real opposition is the media.
 And the way to deal with \\ them is to flood the zone with shit.}''\\ \end{flushright}

 \begin{flushright} Attributed to Steve Bannon \end{flushright}

-One of the consequences of the rise of social media is that voters receive a significant amount of politically relevant information through social media platforms.
-This has enabled voters to acquire information from many sources, but has also given malicious agents new tools to manipulate information.
-One growing concern are the so-called troll farms, also known as bot factories or keyboard armies -- groups of coordinated social media accounts that disseminate biased messages purporting to come from real individuals or reliable news sources.
-Such troll farms are increasingly common -- one report estimates that in 38 out of 65 surveyed countries, political leaders use them to manipulate elections and other domestic political events \citep{freedomhouse2019crisis}.
+Voters receive a significant amount of information through social media platforms.
+This enables them to acquire information from many sources, but also gives malicious agents new tools to manipulate information.
+One growing concern are the so-called troll farms -- groups of coordinated social media accounts that disseminate biased messages purporting to come from real individuals or reliable news sources.
+Such troll farms are increasingly common: one report estimates that in 38 out of 65 surveyed countries, political leaders use them to manipulate elections and other domestic political events \citep{freedomhouse2019crisis}.
 For example, the use of troll farms has been detected in the 2016 Brexit referendum and the 2016 US presidential election \citep{gorodnichenko2021social}, as well as in the online debate in China \citep{king2017chinese}.

 Several features of troll farms make them more effective than more traditional propaganda tools such as biased media.
 First, unlike messages delivered via traditional channels, messages from troll farms shared via social media are able to emulate genuine information \citep{ferrara2016rise,haustein2016tweets}.
-Thus, the target audience is left uncertain whether a particular message comes from a real person communicating a piece of news or an experience, or from a bot.
+Thus, the target audience is left uncertain whether a particular message comes from a real person communicating a piece of news or an experience, or from a troll.

 Second, social media platforms collect vast amounts of personal data, enabling them to infer users' political preferences.
 This makes it possible to target specific voters with specific messages designed to maximise persuasive effect.\footnote{For example, already in 2012 political campaigns could deliver specific ads to, for example, ``all registered 50-to-60-year-old male Democrats in Pennsylvania's 6th district who are frequent voters and care about the environment.'' \citep{Leber:2012}. } The impact of this microtargeting capacity of social media influence operations has been demonstrated in 2018, when the consulting firm Cambridge Analytica was found to have collected data on millions of Facebook users to determine their political preferences and target them with custom-made political messages \citep{NYT:Cambridge}.
 The effectiveness of such persuasive microtargeting has been documented by \cite{SimchonEtAl:2024}.